 How to Switch Your Membership Level

-Go to Audible.com, sign in, and go to the top of your page.
+To change your membership level, go to Audible.com, sign in, and go to the top of your page.
 From the drop-down menu next to your name, click Account Details.
 It will display your current membership level and your benefits.
 Underneath, there’s a button that says “Switch Membership”.
 Click the button and Audible will display several options for you.

 Here are the screenshots from my account.
 I have Silver Monthly and Audible provides the next 3 levels for my upgrade, Gold Monthly, Platinum Monthly, or Gold Annual.
 These may look different for you depending on your current membership level.